 Green tip: Did you know that of the billions of pounds of food wasted annually, it is estimated that 50% of it happens in our homes?
 It’s always best to avoid food waste as much as you can!

-You’ll need an 8-ounce microwave-safe mug, and a fork to stir.
+You’ll need a standard 8-ounce or 10-ounce microwave-safe mug, and a fork to stir.

 Outside of your mug, here’s everything you’ll need: